Blinue/Magpie/docs/FAQ_EN.md

 ## Does Magpie support multiple monitors?

-Support starts from v0.8.
+Supported from v0.8.

 ## Lagging/latency

 Please check the [Performance Improvements](https://github.com/Blinue/Magpie/wiki/Performance_Improvements) page.

 ## I'd like to do something with Magpie.
-Do I need to get approval?
+Do I need to get permission?

-There is no need for approval as long as you are follow its [License](https://github.com/Blinue/Magpie/blob/main/LICENSE) (GPLv3).
+There is no need for permission as long as you are follow its [License](https://github.com/Blinue/Magpie/blob/main/LICENSE) (GPLv3).

 ## Will using Magpie in multi-player games be detected as cheating?

-Magpie is designed to be non-intrusive, so it will not likely to be detected as a cheating tool.
-Currently there is no banning report for using Magpie.
-Nevertheless, you need to take the risks of using this software on your own.
+Magpie is designed to be non-intrusive, so it is unlikely to be detected as a cheating tool.
+There have been no reports of bans for using Magpie.
+Nevertheless, you should be aware of the risks of using the software.

 ## What is "Disable DirectFlip?"

-DirectFlip is a technology to reduce input lags, but it may cause troubles in some circumstances.
+DirectFlip is a technology to reduce input lags, but it may cause trouble in some circumstances.
 Please turn on this option when you are in the following situationsL:

 1. The game lags unexpectedly (game known with the issue: Days Gone).
 2. Abnormal low frame rates.